engie-group/zabel-commons/README.md

-If you want to develop a package that offer new _elements_ for Zabel, or if you want to create an application that will be deployed using **zabel-fabric**, you will probably have to add this package as a dependency for your package.
+If you want to develop a package that offer new _elements_ for Zabel, or if you want to create an application that will be deployed using **zabel-fabric**, you will probably have to add this package as a dependency.

 It provides five modules: